mokennedy/MF-CORE/README.md

 To get started with Module Federation, see the [Quick Start](https://module-federation.io/guide/start/quick-start.html).

+## 🛠️ Tooling

+Zephyr Cloud

+- Integrates directly into your build with zero config
+- Automatically deploys your federated applications during the build process - simply save your code and get a URL in seconds
+- Works with Webpack, Vite, or Rspack and your cloud platform of choice
+- Manages complex multi-artifact deployments across different release cadences
+- Handles micro frontend dependency management automatically
+- Provides version rollback and roll-forward capabilities

+Start for free today at zephyr-cloud.io
 ## 🧑‍💻 Community

 Come and chat with us on [Discussions](https://github.com/module-federation/universe/discussions) or [Discord](https://discord.gg/n69NnT3ACV)!
 The Module federation team and users are active there, and we're always looking for contributions.

+Join Zephyr's community here: (https://discord.gg/XfeDm5qn)

 ## 🤝 Contribution